Limit Theorems & Product Measures

 There exists a unique measure \(\mu_1 \otimes \mu_2\) on \((\Omega_1 \times \Omega_2, \, \mathcal{F}_1 \otimes \mathcal{F}_2)\) satisfying \[ (\mu_1 \otimes \mu_2)(A_1 \times A_2) \;=\; \mu_1(A_1) \cdot \mu_2(A_2) \] for all measurable rectangles.
 This is the product measure.

-The existence and uniqueness of the product measure follow from Carathéodory's extension theorem: the formula on rectangles defines a premeasure on the algebra generated by rectangles, and the extension theorem promotes it to a measure on the full product \(\sigma\)-algebra.
-The \(\sigma\)-finiteness assumption ensures uniqueness.
+The existence and uniqueness of the product measure follow from Carathéodory's extension theorem.
+The formula \(\mu_1(A_1)\,\mu_2(A_2)\) extends additively to the algebra of finite disjoint unions of rectangles, and its \(\sigma\)-additivity on this algebra is verified by applying the MCT to indicator functions of countable disjoint rectangle decompositions.
+The extension theorem then promotes this premeasure to a measure on the full product \(\sigma\)-algebra; the \(\sigma\)-finiteness assumption ensures uniqueness.

 For probability spaces, \(\sigma\)-finiteness is automatic (\(\mathbb{P}(\Omega) = 1 < \infty\)), so the product always exists.
 The construction extends to finite products \(\mu_1 \otimes \cdots \otimes \mu_n\) by induction.
-For countably infinite products of probability measures, the product construction can be extended by verifying \(\sigma\)-additivity on the algebra of cylinder sets and applying Carathéodory's extension theorem.
+For countably infinite products of probability measures, the product construction can be extended by verifying \(\sigma\)-additivity on the algebra of cylinder sets and applying Carathéodory's extension theorem — the full statement and proof go under the name Kolmogorov's extension theorem, developed in standard graduate probability and real analysis references.

 Fubini's Theorem and Tonelli's Theorem